kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 - What cause confusion (i.e. using legends, the different connotations of words and labels I set up)

 # Visual Design and Iterations
 With my apps functionalities validated by my user testing, I was ready to dive into designing the app with some confidence.
+I put together a style tile conveying my app’s aesthetics through color, type, and graphic stylings and applied to to my interface.

 [comment]: # ![All Together style tile](/assets/allt_style_tile.png)

-I put together a style tile conveying my app’s aesthetics through color, type, and graphic stylings.

 I worked towards a UI that had a modern, fun and reliable feel.
 Purple as modern, orange as fun and a deep blue-green to ground everything out.
 Rounded edges for friendliness.

-## First Iteration
+### First Iteration

 ![All Together 1st UI Iteration](/assets/allt_1_it.png)

 My initial UI captured the gist of what I wanted to go for (simple and fun, with actionable items and overview), but it still needed some work.

 Before attempting to spend tons of hours on making it pixel perfect, I went and tested it out on users.
 In doing so, I was able to prioritize and tackle the most problematic areas in the design: